jonisy1406/PortofolioData/Predict Customer Clicked Ads Classification by Using Machine Learning/README.md

 ## Steps
 Some of the steps taken in this project are as follows:
 * Business Understanding : Define problems, goal, objective, and business metrics
-* Exploratory Data Analysis  : Descriptive statistics, univariate analysis, bivariate analysis, and mutlivariate analysis
+* Exploratory Data Analysis  : Descriptive statistics, univariate analysis, bivariate analysis, and multivariate analysis
-* Data Preprocessing  : Handle missing values, feature extraction, Hanlde outliers, feature selection and feature transformation
+* Data Preprocessing  : Handle missing values, feature extraction, Handle outliers, feature selection and feature transformation
 * Modeling : There are two schemes that are carried out, namely modeling without scaling features and modeling with scaling features
-* Business Recomendation and Business Simulation : Provide business recommendations from the modeling results and provide an overview (simulation) of the benefits or advantages of using the modeling results
+* Business Recommendation and Business Simulation : Provide business recommendations from the modeling results and provide an overview (simulation) of the benefits or advantages of using the modeling results

 ## Exploratory Data Analysis